-The composer Charlotte Bray has emerged as a distinctive and outstanding talent of her generation.
-Exhibiting uninhibited ambition and desire to communicate, her music is exhilarating, inherently vivid, and richly expressive with lyrical intensity.
-She draws inspiration from the world around her – poetry, art, nature, human relationships and political events can provide an impulse for her creative work.
+The young British composer Charlotte Bray’s music is exhilarating, vivid, and richly expressive with lyrical intensity.
+She draws inspiration from her surroundings, including human encounters and political events.
+Poetry, visual art, and nature also serve as impulses for her creative work.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.

 A solo cello – Natalie Clein, with powerful, eloquent and full-blooded tone – is offset by a string orchestra that interacts with the solo line in discussions plangent with expression and spangled with pizzicato; much of the piece is wrought around soaring cello lines that, suitably enough, rise.

 The Arts Desk, Jessica Duchen, 16/12/2019 on the world premiere of "The Certainty of Tides"